Nigeria rolls out world's first full shot against meningitis – DW – 04/16/2024

 Africans located in the 26 countries considered part of the continent's meningitis belt are more susceptible than anyone in the world to meningitis.
 Preziosi said that is because of the area's climate.

 At any given time, around 10% of the global population is carrying the bacteria that causes meningitis in the back of their throat or nose.
-The bacteria normally sits in their mucus membranes, which protect them from bacterial infection spreading.
-Trouble only comes if that membrane is breached, allowing the bacteria to enter the bloodstream.
+The bacteria normally sits in mucus membranes, which protects against the spread of bacterial infection.
+Trouble only comes when the membrane is breached, allowing the bacteria to enter the bloodstream.

-Preziosi said that in the dry season in Africa's "meningitis belt", which generally takes place between December and June, dry, dusty winds blow from east to west.
-When inhaled, the material that blows with these winds can breach the mucus membranes.
-Many studies have shown that meningitis outbreaks can be clearly tracked with this dry season.
+Preziosi said that when the dry season arrives in Africa's "meningitis belt" — generally between December and June — dry, dusty winds blow from east to west.
+When inhaled, the material that these winds carry can breach mucus membranes.
+Many studies have shown that meningitis outbreaks can be clearly tracked to dry season.

-Before the rollout of the MenAfriVac shot, countries in the belt saw major outbreaks every five to 12 years, according to Gavi, the Vaccine Alliance, an international health organization that will help distribute the shot.
-During the worst of these outbreaks, up to one in 100 people were infected.
+Before the rollout of the MenAfriVac shot, countries in the belt saw major outbreaks of meningitis every five to 12 years, according to Gavi, the Vaccine Alliance, an international health organization that will help distribute the shot.
+During the worst of these outbreaks, up to one-in-100 people were infected.

 Meningitis causes serious long-term health issues

-Even with early diagnosis and antibiotics, meningitis is deadly in about 10% of cases, and about 20% experience long-term health issues.
+Even with early diagnosis and antibiotics, meningitis is deadly in about 10% of cases, and about 20% of those infected experience long-term health issues.

 Meningitis is most commonly spread through droplets from coughing, sneezing or kissing.
 The incubation period is generally between three and four days.